What Are The Different DMARC Records?

 DMARC tags help email receivers to check for DMARC and handle messages that fail the DMARC authentication.
 Following are the tags that are used in the TXT record.

-With the DMARC record generator and analyser tool TDMARC, these policies can be appropriately set for your email domain.
+With the DMARC record generator and analyzer tool TDMARC, these policies can be appropriately set for your email domain.
 Let’s take a detailed look at these policies.

 Optional tags in DMARC TXT record